AntMarras/mcpmocker/README.md

 The MCP server will start locally with stdio transport.

-For Streamable HTTP transport (served by Express app) use `npm run start -- http` instead.
+For Stateless Streamable HTTP transport (served by Express app) use `npm run start -- http` instead.

 ---